hcnpeiris/blog/Web_Cache_Poisoning.md

 First, we need to check if a response is being cached and analyze its behavior (this involves identifying a **good cache oracle**).

 Examples of cache oracles:
-- `Age`
-- `Cache-Status`

-> Note: These oracles depend on the CDN.

-The research paper **[Internet’s Invisible Enemy: Detecting and Measuring Web Cache Poisoning in the Wild](https://www.jianjunchen.com/p/web-cache-posioning.CCS24.pdf)** lists various CDN cache oracle identification fields in **Table 06**:
+- Response header ( eg: `age`, `cache-control`).
+This research paper **[Internet’s Invisible Enemy: Detecting and Measuring Web Cache Poisoning in the Wild](https://www.jianjunchen.com/p/web-cache-posioning.CCS24.pdf)** lists various CDN cache oracle identification header fields in **Table 06**:
+- Response time
+> Note: These oracles depend on the CDN and its configuration.

+Sometimes Akamai cache keys and info can be revealed using these headers:
+`Pragma: akamai-x-cache-on
+Pragma: akamai-x-get-true-cache-key
+Pragma: akamai-x-get-cache-key
+Pragma: akamai-x-check-cacheable`

 ---